 Pasadena Same-Sex Marriage & Gender Equality

-Having litigated on matters regarding the same sex couple before, Patrick Baghdaserians is well-versed in ensuring that his clients’ rights are aggressively protected regardless of their sexual orientation or status.
+Having litigated matters regarding the same-sex couple before, Patrick Baghdaserians is well-versed in ensuring that his clients’ rights are aggressively protected regardless of their sexual orientation or status.
 Patrick Baghdaserians also has a long track record of ensuring that his client’s rights are never impacted by their gender.